 I’ve hosted mini portrait sessions to raise funds for the project.
 And, amazing donations from Flying Dutchman Bakery (Abbott Road) and Anchorage Pet Travel Certificates will go a long ways toward making this project a reality.

-Anchorage Veterinary and Urgent Care (88th and Glovin)
+Anchorage Veterinary and Urgent Care (Toloff and 88th Avenue)

 Ulu Factory (Downtown/port)